 If you ask them to do something (clean up their room) and they ignore you, you have three options:

-2- Just do it for them (yeah, I’ve been there too)
+2- Just do it for them because it’s easier (yeah, I’ve been there too)

 3- OR… the simple tip that I want to tell you today. (read below)

 I came up with this idea because of a situation that I found myself in during my college years.
-I was in a business communications class and we were having a discussion about companies: the bosses & the employees.
+I was in a communications class and we were having a discussion about companies: the boss and the employees.

 We all looked a little dumbfounded.
 Wait, what?

 Creating their own Consequences that actually WORK!